PERIOD (TITIK)

 Dashes with Nonrestrictive Modifiers

-Commas are normally used to set off nonrestrictive modifiers.
+Commas are normally used to set off nonrestrictive

 However, nonrestrictive modifiers can be set off by dashes for emphasis or if the modifiers contain commas or other punctuation that could confuse the reader.